Strathmere Beach Information

 Strathmere beaches are free – no tags required!

-There are no beach parking lots in Strathmere but visitors can park along Ocean Drive for free.
-However, at the height of the summer season, this area is filled with parked cars so plan to arrive early.
+Parking is free in Strathere.
+You can park at Beesley’s Point or along Ocean Drive or other streets for free.
+However, at the height of the summer season, Ocean Drive is filled with parked cars so plan to arrive early.

-There are no restrooms along Strathmere’s beaches but there at Porta-Potties available along Ocean Drive at Williams Road, Putnam Road, and 1400 Commonwealth Road.
+There are no restrooms along Strathmere’s beaches but there at Porta-Potties available along Ocean Drive at Williams Road and Putnam Road.

 Handicap access ramps are located at Williams Road and Putnam Road.